awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 | preferredUsername | $\{dir:displayname\} |
 | subject | $\{dir:windowsUpn\} |

 You can change the default mappings or add more attributes to the SAML assertion based on your requirements\.
-For example, assume your cloud application requires the users email in the `User.Email` SAML attribute, and emails are stored in the `windowsUpn` attribute in your Microsoft AD directory\.
-To achieve this mapping, you would need to make changes in the following two places in the AWS SSO console:
+For example, assume that your cloud application requires the users email in the `User.Email` SAML attribute\.
+In addition, assume that email messages are stored in the `windowsUpn` attribute in your Microsoft AD directory\.
+To achieve this mapping, you must make changes in the following two places in the AWS SSO console:

 1. On the **Directory** page, under the **Attribute mappings** section, you would need to map the user attribute **`email`** to the **`${dir:windowsUpn}`** attribute \(in the **Maps to this attribute in your directory** column\)

-1. On the **Applications** page, choose the application from the table, choose the **Attribute mappings** tab, and then you would need to map the `User.Email` attribute to the **`${user:email}`** attribute \(in the **Maps to this string value or user attribute in AWS SSO** column\)\.
+1. On the **Applications** page, choose the application from the table\.
+Choose the **Attribute mappings** tab\.
+Then map the `User.Email` attribute to the **`${user:email}`** attribute \(in the **Maps to this string value or user attribute in AWS SSO** column\)\.

-Please note that, you must supply each directory attribute in the form $\{dir:**AttributeName**\}\.
+Please note that you must supply each directory attribute in the form $\{dir:**AttributeName**\}\.
 For example, the `firstname` attribute in your Microsoft AD directory becomes `${dir:firstname}`\.
 It is important that every directory attribute have an actual value assigned\.
 Attributes missing a value after `${dir:` will cause user sign\-in issues\.